minirop/LuaGlew/README.markdown

 **requirements**: dynamic-build lua (Windows: like one from LuaBinaries) and glew

-* Windows: you can just type Make if you have all requierements
+* Windows: you can just type Make if you have all requirements
 * Linux: Compile gl.cpp with lua5.2 and glew

 How to use